rubysg/singapore/README.md

 It's a good idea to bring [Singapore dollars (SGD)](https://en.wikipedia.org/wiki/Singapore_dollar) when visiting.
 However you can easily get cash out at ATMs after you arrive if necessary.
-While credit cards are widely accepted here, cash is still king, especially at Hawker centers.
+While credit cards are widely accepted here, cash is still king, especially at [Hawker centres](https://en.wikipedia.org/wiki/Hawker_centre).

 Some retailers have a habit of adding additional surcharges for credit card purchases, so, you might find that you get a small "discount" for paying with cash.